TASTING: Cherry yogurt & apricot, savory

 Roasting and Shipping Schedule:

-Coffee is roasted on Wednesdays.
-If you order anytime up until 11pm Tuesday, we will roast the next day and ship on Thursday.
-Orders received after 11pm Tuesday may not get roasted until the following week.
+Coffee is roasted on Thursdays.
+If you order anytime up until 12pm (noon) Wednesday, we will roast the next day and ship on Friday.
+Orders received after 12pm (noon) Wednesday may not get roasted until the following week.
 If we have extra inventory, we will ship ASAP.
 Email us at shippingwoes (at) vibrantcoffeeroasters.com if you have questions about when your order will be roasted and/or shipped.